10 Simple & Important Agile Retrospective Ground Rules

 Keep the meeting short and focused

-Maybe you've heard of the acronym E.L.M.O.?
-It doesn't have much to do with the little red fellow from Sesame Street, but stands for: Enough, let's move on.
-At Echometer, we internally call this a "jelly fish" and any time someone on the team feels that a topic is getting too deep or too far out, we "throw a jelly fish".
+At Echometer, we internally call this a “jelly fish” and every time someone on the team feels that a topic is going too deep or too far away, we “throw a jelly fish”.
 Why jelly fish?
-They are neutral, impersonal and there is definitely something fun about them.
+They are neutral, impersonal and there is definitely something funny about it.

 All in the spirit of keeping it short and focused: I hope these 10 basic rules for agile retrospectives will help you make the most of this valuable team development opportunity.
 Following these rules and applying the techniques and tools described above will make it even easier for your team to identify areas for improvement and set goals for the next sprint.
 This will help the team to continuously improve and evolve.
 We wish you a lot of fun doing so!